asdfjkl/neural_network_chess/README.md

 # Profits

 To be completely transparent, here is what I make from every paper copy sold on Amazon.
-The book retails for 14.95 Euro.
+The book retails for $ 16.95 (about 15 Euro).

-- Amazon takes
+- printing costs $ 4.04
-- XYZ takes
+- Amazon takes $ 6.78
-- I get
+- My royalties are $6.13

 # Errata